Home server: Administration and configuration

 Home servers often run headless, and can be administered remotely through a command shell, or graphically through a remote desktop system such as RDP, VNC, Webmin, Apple Remote Desktop, or many others.

 Some home server operating systems (such as Windows Home Server) include a consumer-focused graphical user interface (GUI) for setup and configuration that is available on home computers on the home network (and remotely over the Internet via remote access).
 Others simply enable users to use native operating system tools for configuration.

 Centralized storage

 Home servers often act as network-attached storage (NAS) providing the major benefit that all users' files can be centrally and securely stored, with flexible permissions applied to them.
 Such files can be easily accessed from any other system on the network, provided the correct credentials are supplied.
 This also applies to shared printers.

 Such files can also be shared over the Internet to be accessible from anywhere in the world using remote access.

 Servers running Unix or Linux with the free Samba suite (or certain Windows Server products - Windows Home Server excluded) can provide domain control, custom logon scripts, and roaming profiles to users of certain versions of Windows.
-This allows a user to log on from any machine in the domain and have access to her or his "My Documents" and personalized Windows and application preferences - multiple accounts on each computer in the home are not needed.
+This allows a user to log on from any machine in the domain and have access to their "Documents" folder and personalized Windows and application preferences - multiple accounts on each computer in the home are not needed.